 My name is Davis.
-In September 2014, I decided to spend a year reaching out to role models I’ve never met.
+I am spending a year reaching out to my role models.
 Here’s why.